José Luis Clerc: Tennis career

 Clerc represented Argentina for the Davis Cup from 1976 to 1989.
 He and Guillermo Vilas led Argentina to its first Davis Cup final in 1981 to set up a tie against United States in Cincinnati, Ohio.
 After Vilas lost the first rubber in straight sets to John McEnroe, Clerc defeated Roscoe Tanner in straight sets in the second rubber to level the tie.
 During the third rubber, partnering Vilas, the pair lost to Fleming/McEnroe in doubles, 9–11 in the fifth and deciding set.
-Clerc then played McEnroe in the fourth rubber and eventually lost in 5 sets.
+Clerc then played McEnroe in the fourth rubber and eventually lost in five sets.

-Clerc, with Vilas and Carlos Gattiker, made the final of 1980 World Team Cup in Düsseldorf.
-Clerc defeated former French Open champion Adriano Panatta 7–6, 6–3.
+Clerc, with Vilas and Carlos Gattiker won the 1980 World Team Cup in Düsseldorf.
+Clerc defeated former French Open champion Adriano Panatta in two sets.
 Argentina eventually beat Italy 3–0 to claim the title.

-In 1981, Clerc entered the French Open with an 11-match win streak and defeated Jimmy Connors in the quarterfinals, 4–6, 6–2, 4–6, 7–5, 6–0, to extend it to 16.
+In 1981, Clerc entered the French Open with an 11-match win streak and defeated Jimmy Connors in the quarterfinals, in five sets, to extend it to 16.
 The streak ended when Clerc lost in five sets against Ivan Lendl.
 Later that year, starting after Wimbledon, Clerc won another 28 consecutive matches before losing in the third round of the US Open.

 In 1982, Clerc reached the semifinals of the French Open for the second consecutive year, losing to 17-year-old Swedish teenager Mats Wilander in four sets.
 Wilander would go on to beat Vilas in the final in 4 sets to become the youngest winner of a Grand Slam at the time.

 Injuries began to plague Clerc since 1984, and his consistency dropped.
 Clerc never recovered and only played sporadically after 1985.

 He received the ATP Sportsmanship Award in 1981, and Argentine Konex Awards in 1980 and 1990.